bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b-ASTPC/README.md

   - Object classification via external reference (i.e., bSDD)
   - Properties of objects

-The business context for the test is provided by a 800 m portion of railway line, including: 2 alignments, track substructure and superstructure, and related products.

-The [Expected Results](#Expected-Results) section lists the material that will be used to assess the fulfilment of capabilities.

-:warning: <ins> This is a test-driven process: refer to the **Validation Criteria** to understand what is required by the test</ins> :warning:

-### High-level test instructions
+**High-level test instructions**

+Coherently to the above steps, also the production of the IFC file subject to test can be broken down into three moments:

-Step 1:
+- Step 1:
    1. Model alignment(s)

-Step 2:
+- Step 2:
    1. Model project breakdown structure (spatial structure)
    1. Model track object types and objects (course, ballast, rails, sleepers, etc.)
    1. Assemble objects
    1. Assign objects to project breakdown
    1. Geo-reference model

-Step 3:
+- Step 3:
    1. Group objects
    1. Classify objects
    1. Model properties of objects/object types

+The [Expected Results](#Expected-Results) section lists the material that will be used to assess the fulfilment of capabilities.

+:warning: <ins> This is a test-driven process: refer to the **Validation Criteria** to understand what is required by the test</ins> :warning:

 ---